omair7cs/git_practice/about.md

 # About Section

-This section contains details about the project.
+This section contains details about the project and their details.